 A key feature of change will be in the involvement of young people directly in the planning and decision making so that young people’s involvement in cultural partnerships will be a normal expectation.
 Their voice will be heard through arts and cultural forums in schools and cultural organisations, to ensure that programmes for young people are developed with them.

 Increased impact and ambition are made certain by a strong collaborative network of HUBs, with a secondary school and a group of primary schools in each.

 The dedicated Development Officer will be a change-maker who enables structures and activities to work for the mutual advantage of young people, schools and arts organisations.
 The impact reaches beyond the arts, raising wellbeing, achievement, ambition and self-confidence, with better outcomes for all.

-Investment from A New Direction: £75,000 over three years
+Challenge London investment from A New Direction: £75,000 over three years